Area Code Lookup

 How to Use This Tool:

-- Enter a three-digit area code, a ten-digit NANP phone number, a +1 phone number, a city, a U.S. state code, a Canadian province name, or another visible location phrase.
+- Enter a three-digit area code, a ten-digit NANP number, a

-- Use the country or service filter when you only want United States, Canada, Caribbean and Atlantic, or non-geographic service matches.
+- Set Country or service filter only when the ledger is too broad or you already know the result should be in the United States, Canada, Caribbean and Atlantic records, or non-geographic service codes.

 Interpreting Results: